Monica MontesaJune 08, 2022

 An employer brand reflects the values and value propositions of a company.
 It’s also a way for businesses to differentiate themselves from other companies in order to interest future employees and retain current ones.

-Set recruitment marketing goals
+Setting recruitment marketing goals

-• Improve job acceptance rates
+• Improving job acceptance rates by revamping your interview process

-Whatever your goals are, document measurable goals and set a time period within which you would like to achieve them.
+It’s important to document measurable goals and set a time period within which you would like to achieve them.
 Share your goals with your team so everyone understands what you are working toward.

-: 7 Excellent Examples of Recruitment Marketing
+Related reading: 7 Excellent Examples of Recruitment Marketing

 Define your audience and build personas

-Create a persona for each ideal job applicant you have.
+It’s good practice to create a persona for each ideal job applicant you have.
 If you’re recruiting for a technology company, for instance, the persona of an engineering candidate will likely differ greatly from the persona of a marketing role.

-Your different personas will include information, like:
+Your different personas should include information, like:

 • Behavior.
 Where does this persona turn to for information about a company?
 What websites and blogs do they read?
 Who do they engage with on social media?